Lateral ankle ligament reconstruction: Brostrom technique

-Learn the Birmingham lateral ligament reconstruction surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Birmingham lateral ligament reconstruction surgical procedure.
+Learn the Lateral ankle ligament reconstruction: Brostrom technique surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Lateral ankle ligament reconstruction: Brostrom technique surgical procedure.

-If rehabilitation fails the main complaint referable to the ligaments will be one of instability and not pain.
-Patients with pain as a regular feature will probably also require an ankle arthroscopy to treat an intra-articular source of pain.
+If rehabilitation and conservative management fail to stabilise the ankle then the main complaint referable to the ligaments will be one of instability and not pain.
+Patients with ankle pain as a prominent feature will probably also require an ankle arthroscopy to treat an intra-articular source of pain.
 It is important in such patients to be clear about the location of the pain.
-The ankle joint itself is only one possibility as pain can also come also from injury to the postero-medial or postero-lateral tendons after an ankle sprain and this needs to be considered.
+The ankle joint itself is only one possibility as pain can also come also from injury to the postero-medial structures and tendons or postero-lateral tendons after an ankle sprain and this may require additional management.

 Patients with atraumatic onset lateral ligament instability are a separate subgroup, who may suffer either with more generalised ligament insufficiency or more rarely neurological issues and require different operative management of their instability than described in this technique.